cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 1. Select ***Ansible Playbook*** as "Catalog Item Type"

     ![add catalog item ansible Playbook](../../common/img/add-catalog-item-ansible-playbook.png)

-    :warning: ***WARNING*** Do not select Ansible Tower!
-We do not use Ansible Tower in this lab, but the embedded Ansible role of CloudForms.

 1. Fill out the form to define the service catalog item: